MLB on Fox: Production

 Scooter debuted in the 2004 baseball season on April 16, during a game between the New York Yankees and Boston Red Sox.
 While Fox Sports television chairman David Hill called Scooter "really cute and really terrific", the character has garnered few positive reactions otherwise, with Sports Illustrated writer John Donovan warning "purists everywhere, grab the barf bag," and Sports Illustrated media writer Richard Deitsch using Scooter as an example of "how technology does not always help society."
 The Sporting News reported polling their staff with the question "What best summarizes your feelings for Scooter, Fox's talking baseball?": 45% of responders chose the answer "Send him to a slow, painful death."
 Despite most reactions, Scooter would still be used in televised baseball games until after the 2006 World Series.

 During Fox's coverage of the 2005 Major League Baseball All-Star Game from Detroit, cameras at the start of bottom half of the third inning, tightly focused on a Chevy sponsored banner that read "HHRYA.com".
 Fox was soon accused of attempting to mislead viewers into believing that the banner was merely the work of a random fan in the stands at Comerica Park.

 From the 2010 MLB playoffs until the 2019 MLB playoffs, Fox used its NFL theme music for its MLB coverage (and all other Fox Sports properties, including NASCAR and UFC events).
 There has been backlash from fans who believe that the NFL theme does not belong on MLB coverage, and that the previous MLB theme should return.
 A poll by Sports Media Watch noted that as of October 23, 2010, while nearly 60% of fans thought that Fox made a bad move, only 11% thought it was a good move and 30% had no opinion (all percentages rounded).
 However, beginning with the 2020 MLB season, MLB on Fox reintroduced the original 1996-2007 theme.

-As previously mentioned, in July 2010, the on-screen graphics were repositioned for the 16:9 aspect ratio, as all HDTV programming from the Fox network began to be presented in a letterboxed format using an Active Format Description code for standard definition viewers.
-The supposed high-definition picture, however, has been derided as coming across as highly imperfect, lacking the detail and clarity normally expected from a high-definition broadcast.